tkrehbiel/activitylace/docs/troubleshooting.md

 ## Implementation Note

 11/29/2022 After some thought, I think it's a mistake to try to represent ActivityPub objects internally _as_ native ActivityPub objects.
 The LSON-LD object format is ... weird.
 I think it will be easier to use an internal representation of actors, notes, follows, etc. and then translate them to and from ActivityPub when they are sent or received.

+## Pleroma sends Follow but doesn't actually follow

+Pleroma successfully sends a Follow activity to the inbox, but it doesn't list the remote account among its followers.
+Responding to the Follow activity with a 200 OK is apparently not enough.

+Resolution: _Apparently_ you have to send an Accept activity back to the source before the Follow action is complete.
+I discovered this by searching the source code of an ActivityPub PHP WordPress plugin.
+I finally found this buried in the spec [here](https://www.w3.org/TR/activitypub/#accept-activity-inbox).
+Soapbox: ActivityPub is poorly documented for a W3C standard.